 Modern Day Slavery Act Policy

-Coffey Group recognises that slavery and human trafficking remains a hidden blight on our global society.
-The aim of Coffey Group is to identify our responsibility by alerting staff to the risks, however small, in our business and in the wider supply chain.
-Staff are expected and encouraged to report concerns to management, where they are expected to act upon them this policy applies to all those employed by Coffey Group.
+Coffey recognises that slavery and human trafficking remains a hidden blight on our global society.
+The aim of Coffey is to identify our responsibility by alerting staff to the risks, however small, in our business and in the wider supply chain.
+Staff are expected and encouraged to report concerns to management, where they are expected to act upon them this policy applies to all those employed by Coffey.
 For a copy of our full Policy Document please click HERE.

-Coffey Group is committed to implementing and enforcing effective systems to counter bribery.
-For a full copy of Coffey Groups Anti-Bribery Policy click HERE.
+Coffey is committed to implementing and enforcing effective systems to counter bribery.
+For a full copy of the Coffey Anti-Bribery Policy click HERE.

-The Coffey Group are members of the UK’s largest pre-qualification database; Constructionline.
+Coffey are members of the UK’s largest pre-qualification database; Constructionline.
 Constructionline is the UK’s largest register of contractors and consultants for the construction industry.
 Click HERE for the certificate.

-The Coffey Group are committed to partnering and collaboration in the Civil, Building and Environmental Engineering Industry and the benefits that can bring to the organisation.
+Coffey are committed to partnering and collaboration in the Civil, Building and Environmental Engineering Industry and the benefits that can bring to the organisation.
 We are committed to putting in place, initiatives to improve procurement and project delivery through early design team engagement, contractor involvement in the design and cooperative client relationships.
-Click HERE for the certificate.
+Click HERE for the policy.